 - 25% off 3rd day of skiing Vs 6-10 discounted lift tickets for friends/family

-- Full refund (with the purchase of pass protection) if you’re unable to use your pass before April 30, 2022
+- A full refund (with the purchase of pass protection) if you’re unable to use your pass before April 30, 2022

 - No discount on food/retail Vs 15-20% off food/retail